WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 how it is implemented.

-The asymmetric nature of RIPP means that it is always the responsibility of the caller (i.e., the client) to recover from network failures and failures of a downstream server or load balancer.
+The asymmetric nature of RIPP means that it is always the responsibility of the client to recover from network failures and failures of a downstream server or load balancer.

 The first failure case is that of a closure of the actual HTTP connection, either gracefully or non-gracefully.
-In this case, the client retries the connection with an exponential backoff, the backoff timer being another parameter which can be specified in the provider advertisement.
+In this case, the client retries the connection with an exponential backoff, the backoff timer being another parameter which can be specified in the TG.
 Once the connection is re-established, it initiates the signaling and media byways, and will reuse any session cookies it had previously received.

 RIPP also requires clients to send keepalive signaling events periodically for each call, and the server responds to these events.
-If the client ceases to receive the server keepalives for a certain duration (a value again that has a default but which can be tuned in the TG advertisement), it treats this identically to a request for a migration.
+If the client ceases to receive the server keepalives for a certain duration (a value again that has a default but which can be tuned in the TG handler description), it treats this identically to a request for a migration.
 This will cause it to end its signaling and media byway transactions, and re-initiate them without session cookies.